ntfoster/optolith-to-foundry/README.md

 - Some items (e.g. Spell Enhancements) haven't been added yet
 - If you have more than one version of the same item (e.g. in an offical rules module and a custom module) then only the first one to be found will be added.
 - Some items don't have the exact same names in Optolith and Foundry and won't automatically import
+- AP Spent is not calculated.
+You will have to set this manually.
 - Some of the German UI translation is currently machine-generated. **Es tut mir leid, mein Deutsch ist nicht so gut!**

 ## Future plans